WinVector/Examples/rebalance/ROC_shape.md

-If we limit ourselves to the special case where each of the model-scores is beta-distributed conditioned on the outcome, with the *additional* constraint that the parameters are reversed then we get a very interesting family of curves we call the arctypical ROC shapes.
-By “parameters reversed” we mean if the negative-example scores are distributed with beta-distribution shape parameters (a,b) (a, b \>= 1), then the positive-example scores are distributed with beata-distribution parameters (b,a).
+If we limit ourselves to the special case where each of the model-scores is beta-distributed conditioned on the outcome, with the *additional* constraint that the parameters are reversed then we get a very interesting family of curves we call the archetypal ROC shapes.
+By “parameters reversed” we mean if the negative-example scores are distributed with beta-distribution shape parameters (a,b) (b \>= a \>= 1), then the positive-example scores are distributed with beta-distribution parameters (b,a).
 That is: the densities are mirrored.

 In this case we have the following strong claim.